shichao-an/lansync/README.rst

 lansync
 =======

-Sync and backup file from a host on the LAN over SSH.
+Sync and backup file between hosts on the LAN over SSH.

 Setup
 -----